Hauenstein Brewing Company: The Hauenstein Brewing Company

 In 1864 Hauenstein partnered with a local New Ulm citizen Andreas (Andrew) Betz and created the John Hauenstein & Betz Brewery (Brewery ID: MN 124a).
 The brewery started off as a simple homebrewing operation at Hauenstein's home on Franklin Street in New Ulm, but quickly turned into a business for the two men.
 A formal wooden brewery was completed in 1865 which is where the current grounds of the Hauenstein Brewing Company are still located at 1604 Hauenstein Drive in New Ulm.

-The Hauenstein-Betz partnership lasted from 1864 to 1867 when Hauenstein partnered with John C. Toberer, another prominent citizen and renamed the company to the Hauenstein & Toberer Brewery (MN 124b).
+The Hauenstein-Betz partnership lasted from 1864 to 1867 when Hauenstein partnered with John C. Toberer, another prominent citizen, and renamed the company to the Hauenstein & Toberer Brewery (MN 124b).
 The Hauenstein-Toberer partnership did not last long so Hauenstein took ownership of the company and named it the John Hauenstein Brewery (MN 124c) which was its name from 1869 to 1900.
-The wooden brewery was destroyed by a tornado in 1880 and was subsequently replaced by a clay and brick brewery which was finished in 1881.
-By 1889 the brewery had 12 employees and produced 6,000 barrels of beer per year with a $6,000 worth of taxes for revenue stamps ($1 per barrel).
-The capacity for the brewery was roughly 50 barrels per day 4 times per week and utilized roughly 20,000 bushels of barley each year.
+The wooden brewery was destroyed by a tornado in 1880 and replaced by a clay and brick brewery which was finished the following year.
+By 1889 the brewery had 12 employees and produced 6,000 barrels of beer per year with $6,000 worth of taxes for revenue stamps ($1 per barrel).
+The capacity of the brewery was roughly 50 barrels per day four days per week and it utilized roughly 20,000 bushels of barley each year.

 The brewery was formally incorporated in 1900 as the John Hauenstein Brewing Co.
 (MN 124d), with much of the Hauenstein family sitting on its Board of Directors.
 In 1910 a portion of the brewery was destroyed during a collapse which caused almost $30,000 in damages.
 It is believed that this collapse was due to a nearby blast in a quarry just two miles away.
-Around 2,000 barrels of beer were destroyed during the collapse.
-The estimated value in damage to the budling was $15,00 to 20,000, with roughly $12,000 in beer lost during the incident.
+Around 2,000 barrels of beer, valued at $12,000, were destroyed during the collapse.
+The estimated damage to the building was $15,000 to 20,000.
 By 1915 the brewery had 36 employees, 30 workers in the brewery and bottling house and 6 office workers.